amyleadem/uswds-proposals/proposals/proposal-template.md

 ## Community support (Optional)

-_If there are any volunteers who are willing to help design, develop, or test this component, tag them here._
+_If there are any volunteers who are willing to help design, develop, or test this component, tag them here with details about their roles._

 ## Endorsements and stakeholders (Optional)